-Let me know if there are special circumstances that force you to use your phone to follow along in class so that I don' tell you to put your phone away.
-Student who do not put their phones away when Laurie starts class ALWAYS are lost when it is time for them to work individually and WILL struggle.
-Listening to music is not allowed during lectures or paired work, and never listen during our reading activities.
-You may, however, listen during individual writing time in class.
+Let me know if there are special circumstances that force you to use your phone to follow along in class so that I don'tell you to put your phone away.
+Listening to music is not allowed during lectures or paired work.
+Also, listening to music during reading tests will hurt your performance.